pawelc/docs/toread_ml.md

-Uncertainty estimation using fuzzy measures for multiclass classification Monotone models for prediction in data mining Multivariate decision trees with monotonicity constraints RELIABLE INTEGRATION OF CONTINUOUS CONSTRAINTS INTO EXTREME LEARNING MACHINES Methods of Conjugate Gradients for Solving Linear Systems TensorFlow Estimators Managing Simplicity vs. Flexibility in High-Level Machine Learning Frameworks Bayesian Filtering and Smoothing
+Uncertainty estimation using fuzzy measures for multiclass classification Monotone models for prediction in data mining Multivariate decision trees with monotonicity constraints RELIABLE INTEGRATION OF CONTINUOUS CONSTRAINTdS INTO EXTREME LEARNING MACHINES Methods of Conjugate Gradients for Solving Linear Systems TensorFlow Estimators Managing Simplicity vs. Flexibility in High-Level Machine Learning Frameworks Bayesian Filtering and Smoothing
-TFX: A TensorFlow-Based Production-Scale Machine Learning Platform From learning models of natural image patches to whole image restoration On the quantitative analysis of deep belief networks Mixtures of Conditional Gaussian Scale Mixtures Applied to Multiscale Image Representations Gaussian process networks
+TFX: A TensorFlow-Based Production-Scale Machine Learning Platform On the quantitative analysis of deep belief networks Mixtures of Conditional Gaussian Scale Mixtures Applied to Multiscale Image Representations Gaussian process networks